-You should contact the City Historic Preservation Office staff as soon as you have an idea for your artwork (even before you present your Mid Design to the AIPP Panel).
-You will need to have your project reviewed prior to your Final Design approval from the AIPP Panel.
+You should contact the City Historic Preservation Office staff as soon as you have a location and idea for your artwork (before you present your Mid Design to the AIPP Panel).
+You will need to have your project reviewed by the City Historic Preservation Office prior to your Final Design approval from the AIPP Panel.

-Steps to apply for the Certificate of Appropriateness
+Steps to apply for the Certificate of Appropriateness: